nevinedwin/express-cli-tool/README.md

-# Express Boiler Plate CLI Tool (express-bp)
+# Express CLI Tool (express-cli-tool)

-Kickstart your ExpressJS projects with ease using express-bp, a powerful boilerplate generator designed to streamline the setup process and accelerate your development workflow.
+Kickstart your ExpressJS projects with ease using express-cli-tool, a powerful boilerplate generator designed to streamline the setup process and accelerate your development workflow.
 This npm package provides a robust foundation for Express applications, complete with pre-configured database settings and an automated component creation system.

-Express bp supports on MacOS, windows and Linux.
+Express CLI Tool supports on MacOS, windows and Linux.

-- [Create an Express boiler plate](#create-an-express-boiler-plate) - How to create new Express app.
+- [Create an Express Application](#create-an-express-boiler-plate) - How to create new Express app.
 - [Create Module](#create-module) - How to create Modules.
 - [Change Port](#change-port) - How to change PORT.